anjana-analyst/Programming-Tutorials/Competitive Programming/Readme.md

 Day 01:<br>
 There was a teacher in a small town who loves coding and he wants to create a program which prints out the whole multiplication table of an entered number for his students.
-Can you help him write a program in python?
+Can you help him write a program?

 Day 02:<br>
-Can you help Alex to print double sided stair-case pattern in Python.
+Can you help Alex to print double sided stair-case pattern.

 Day 03:<br>
 A Chef was Cooking something special when required exact 200ml water but he doesnot have 200ml cup he has a 500ml cup and a 300ml cup but that dish required exactly 200ml water.
-Can you solve this problem in python?
+Can you solve this problem?

 Day 04:<br>
 Jack bought a 400 hot dogs for the school picnic.
 If they were contained in packages of 8 hot dogs, hot many total packages did he buy?
 Create a python program without using / or % operator